Jackenmen/little-helpers/README.md

 add the `REPO_PATH/bin` folder to your `PATH` so that the scripts in it can be detected by git and auto-added into its namespace.

+## Available scripts

+### git-pp

+This script is basically a shorter version of
+`git pull upstream default_branch && git push` with a few extra things that ensure, you're in the right branch and it works no matter what name the default branch has.

+Note: This works with an assumption that the remote for upstream is called `upstream` and that the remote for your fork is called `origin`.

 ## License

 Please see [LICENSE file](LICENSE) for details.